AdobeDocs/dynamic-media-classic.en/help/using/media-portal-user-roles.md

 ---
-title: Media Portal user roles
+title: Media Portal User Roles
 description: Learn about the various user roles that are available in Media Portal in Adobe Dynamic Media Classic.
 contentOwner: Rick Brough
 content-type: reference